 If you have a question related to the City of Irvine’s response to COVID-19, please read the frequently asked questions below for general guidance and for questions pertaining to businesses.
 Questions are derived from general phone calls, social media posts, and those posed during the City’s Virtual Town Hall Meetings.
-For further assistance, call the City of Irvine’s non-medical COVID-19 Helpline at email@example.com.
+For further assistance, email the City of Irvine’s non-medical COVID-19 Helpline at email@example.com.
 Additionally, you may call the Orange County Health Care Agency COVID-19 Hotline at 714-834-2000 or email them at ETeam@ochca.com.

 When and where do I have to wear a face covering in Irvine?

 As of June 15, the California Department of Public Health aligned their guidance with the CDC.
 In this guidance,masks are not required for fully vaccinated individuals, except in certain settings, such as on public transit, in healthcare settings, in state and local correctional facilities, and in homeless shelters, emergency shelters, and cooling centers.
 Additionally, masks are required for unvaccinated individuals in indoor public settings and businesses.
 For businesses, venue operators or hosts, in settings where masks are required only for unvaccinated individuals, businesses, venue operators or hosts may choose to:

 - Provide information to all patrons, guests and attendees regarding vaccination requirements and allow vaccinated individuals to self-attest that they are in compliance prior to entry.

 - Implement vaccine verification to determine whether individuals are required to wear a mask.

 - Require all patrons to wear masks.